 TAB resignation

 TAB members can resign at any time during their term.
-If a place on the TAB is vacated during a person’s term, it will be left open and one extra place available at the next election.
+If a place on the TAB is vacated during a person’s term, it will be left open and one extra place made available at the next election.

 TAB members can be ejected from TAB by TAB on the grounds of not following the principles of RDA or TAB.
 Any decision in this regard will be made by Council on hearing evidence from TAB or RDA members.